YaokunLin/ActuaryProgrammer/CLOUD_FUNCTION_README.md

 ## Example of Adding a Cloud Function

-Let's add a new Cloud Function to the [NexHealth Integration app](nexhealth_integration/)!
+Let's add a new Cloud Function to the `core` app!

 Our function will be called "bar".
-This function will do is:
+This function will:
 1. Info log that the function is starting up
 2. Count the number of practices in the system and info log that value
 3. Info log that the function is finished